Mmohsn/Data-Science/README.md

 #### Files Used

-The required files for running this program are:
+The required files for running this program are 3 Excel Files for data set:

 * washington.csv
 * new_york_city.csv